TWSICommunity/PetPalz/README.md

 # PetPalz
-PetPalz operated site and used on http://petpalz.x10.mx/.
+PetPalz operated site owned by Chihuahua and used on http://petpalz.x10.mx/.
 Petpalz is also a virtual online pet site and is used with PHP and MySQL.

 # What is petpalz?
 Petpalz is a online virtual pet site owned by Chihuahua.